hirosystems/docs/docs/tutorials/managing-accounts.md

 }
 ```

-The API responds with the following breakdown of token balances:
+Following is the API response with breakdown of token balances:

 ```js
 {